tjfisher19/sta363sp21_group_assignment02/Readme.md

 ### Question 1

 Write R code to find the 15 most popular full albums (not singles) in terms of average popularity score of all tracks on the album (hint: the 15th highest average popularity score is 74.7).
+Your output should include the artist name, album name, album release data and average popularity score.
+What do you notice about release dates of thes poppular albums?
 How many of the artist and albums on the list do you know?
 How many do you think your instructor knows?

 ### Question 2

 The variables key, time_signature and mode are recorded as numeric variables but are categorical in context.
-Perform any necessary data processing to treat these variables as categorical and explore the relationship between the different category levels and popularity scores.
-This analysis should be performed on 72,143 observations.
+Perform any necessary data processing to treat these variables as categorical.
+Explore the relationship between the different category levels and popularity scores.
+This analysis should be performed on 70,023 observations.
 Make note of any categories that do not seem predictive or may be combined for further analysis.

 ### Question 3

 Study the effects of track length on popularity when track length is treated as a numeric variable, but also when it have been categorized.
 Categorize the duration of the Songs as such: tracks under 2 minutes and thirty seconds are considered short, while songs between 2:30 and 3 minutes and 30 seconds are "Radio Friendly".
 Songs from 3:30 to 4:30 in duration are "Longer Radio" songs, songs from 4 minutes and 30 seconds to 5:30 are "Long Songs" and songs over 5 minutes and 30 seconds are "Very Long Songs".

 When a track by a specific artist is in the data multiple times, use the average duration and average popularity score of all replicates of the song.
-The resulting processed data should contain 42,369 tracks.
+The resulting processed data should contain 40,827 tracks.
 What effect does song length appear to have on popularity?
 What does this imply about using song length as a predictor variable in a model?
 Hint: in this class we have discussed 'linear' models -- does the relationship follow that pattern?

 ### Question 4

-Some music contains explicit lyrics (I can't the $#!0!@% record companies produce such things) but often "clean" versions of the same song are produced for radio play.
+Some music contains explicit lyrics (I can't believe the $#!0!@% record companies produce such things) but often "clean" versions of the same song are produced for radio play.
 In this question want to explore the effect of explicit lyrics on popularity scores.
 But rather than comparing two populations (songs with explicit lyrics versus songs without), you need to compare songs with explicit lyrics to their "clean" versions.

 For example, look at the first 40 rows of the `tracks_df` dataset, you should notice that the first 20 rows repeat!
 In fact, these tracks are from the posthumous album "Legends Never Die" by the hip-hop aritst Juice WRLD.
 The first 20 tracks contain explicit lyrics, while the next 20 are "clean" versions of the same song.
 We wish to compare the popularity of the "clean" version of the song compared to the one with explicit lyrics.